adam-dej/adam-dej.github.io/_posts/2015-05-18-film-photography-first.md

   * Start the countdown and pour in the developer
   * Agitate (turn upside down at moderate speeds) the developing tank
     * Continuously for the first 30 seconds
-    * For 10 seconds at the beginning of every minute
+    * oFr 10 seconds at the beginning of every minute
   * Immediately after the timer finishes, pour out the developer and pour in the stop bath quickly
     * I've used water as a stop bath